4 Symptoms of Poor Portfolio Management for Innovation

 Symptom #3: New products do not launch on time

-Another result from too many projects.
-When this happens, teams take on additional risk – and unfortunately, usually market risks seem more acceptable.
+Poor portfolio management for innovation, with certainty, will result in too many projects in the pipeline.
+In this situation, teams take on additional risk – and unfortunately, usually market risks seem more acceptable.
 For example, a team is more likely to cancel a customer interview than a prototype build.
 As a result, the project meets the schedule but launches a product doomed to fail.
 A poor trade-off.
 I’ve often said that NOBODY REMEMBERS if your NPD project was launched on time.
 But EVERYONE REMEMBERS if it was a flop or success.
 And yet, when we sacrifice customer insight to meet a schedule, we act as if the reverse was true.

 Symptom #4: Inability to act on new opportunities